maierfelix/dawn-ray-tracing/RT_SPEC.md

 | [GPURayTracingPassDescriptor](#GPURayTracingPassDescriptor)

 ##### buildRayTracingAccelerationContainer:
 Build a `GPURayTracingAccelerationContainer`.
-Order dependent - a top-level container must not be built until all linked bottom-level containers were built.
+When building a top-level container, all linked bottom-level containers (referenced through [GPURayTracingAccelerationInstanceDescriptor.geometryContainer](#GPURayTracingAccelerationInstanceDescriptor)) must have finished building in a former pass.

 | Type | Description |
 | :--- | :--- |